Very-Fancy/iot-monitoring/README.md

   - For web interface: jquery-3.3.1.min, xolor.umd, heatmap.min

 The system collects the data from temperature sensors of placed in the room devices (Intel Edison).
 The web application provides the real-time visualization of the data.

+If Server is unreachable / Host or Graph not found / etc. – the Interface will generate random values instead of real temperature.